A pedagogical history of compactness: Possible motivations for compactness

-\begin{thm} [Cousin's Theorem] If to each point of a closed region [equivalent to modern-day ``closed and bounded''] there corresponds a circle of finite radius [``neighborhood"], then the region can be divided into a finite number of subregions such that each subregion is interior to a circle of a given set having its center in the subregion~\cite[p.
-29]{hild}\footnote{From~\cite[p.
-22]{cous}.} \end{thm}

-Cousin's theorem is generally attributed to Lebesgue, who was said to be aware of the result in 1898 and published his proof in 1902~\cite[p.
-29]{hild}.
+In other words, if for every point of a closed, bounded region, there corresponds a finite neighborhood, then the region can be divided into a finite number of subregions such that each subregion is contained in a circle having its center in the subregion.\footnote{Note that the original definition was formulated without the term 'neighborhood,' or 'voisinage' in French.
+The idea of neighborhood was obviously around during Cousin's time, but was not used consistently.
+Formal definitions of the term can be found in~\cite{fre2} and~\cite{haus}).} Cousin's theorem is generally attributed to Lebesgue, who was said to be aware of the result in 1898 and published his proof in 1904~\cite{lebe}\footnote{Cited in ~\cite[p.
+29]{hild}.}.
+The Lebesgue lemma is considered itself to be an important consequence of compactness.

-While there is some debate over who was really responsible for the ideas and proofs, it was well known in Western mathematics right about the time that Fr\'{e}chet first defined compactness that any closed bounded subset of $R^n$ has the open-cover property (sometimes called the Borel-Lebesgue property).
-And, as we will see, after some deliberation, this open-cover property became accepted as the definition for compactness.
+While there is some debate over who was really responsible for the ideas and proofs, the idea that any closed, bounded subset of $\mathbb{R}$ has the open-cover property (sometimes called the Borel-Lebesgue property) was known when Fr\'{e}chet first defined compactness formally.